happyhorseskull/you-can-datamosh-on-windows/README.md

 The datamoshed video will be in a new folder: `moshed_videos\`

 If you get a `system can not find file` error at the command line it usually means you forgot to unzip the files or put them in the right folder which is totally okay and nothing to feel bad about.
 (I forgot like 3 times while testing the code.)

+You can most easily reach me on twitter.
+I am @happyhorseskull there as well.

 Good luck, friends!